Belasitsa Nature Park

 Belasitsa Nature Park (Беласица Природен Парк) covers the northern slopes of Belasitsa Mountain in the Southwest Region of Bulgaria.
-The total area of the park is 117 km^{2} (45 sq mi).
-Belasitsa is part of the European ecological network NATURA 2000 and is managed by the Belasitsa Nature Park Directorate which is a legal entity under the authority of the Executive Forest Agency of Ministry of Agriculture and Food.
+The total area of the park is approximately 117 km^{2} (45 sq mi).
+Belasitsa is designated as part of the European ecological network NATURA 2000 and is managed by the Belasitsa Nature Park Directorate which is a legal entity under the authority of the Executive Forest Agency of Ministry of Agriculture and Food.
 The Directorate office is located in the village of Kolarovo.

 The nature park is bordered to the west by North Macedonia and to the south by Greece, both of which contain regions of Belasitsa Mountain.
 Belasitsa Nature Park includes the villages of Gabrene, Skrut, Klyuch, Yavornitsa, Kamena, Samuilovo, Kolarovo, Belasitsa, and Petrich, all located in the municipality of Petrich, Blagoevgrad Province.

 History

 The initial process to conserve biodiversity in Belasitsa Mountain started in 1988 with the creation of the Kongur Reserve.
 It was declared by Order 671 of the Committee for Environmental Protection of 06.15.1988.
 The purpose of the order was to protect natural forest ecosystems of common chestnut and beech trees.

 At the base of the mountain lies Topilishte protected area, declared by Order 328 of 05.08.1992.
 The order was designed to protect Royal and Majestic Fern.

 Belasitsa was named to the Order RD-925 from 12.27.2007 of the Minister of Environment and Water in Bulgaria and is the newest nature park in the country.